nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [02/11/2023] Peter presents: [Efficient Streaming Language Models with Attention Sinks](https://arxiv.org/pdf/2309.17453.pdf) by Guangxuan Xiao, Yuandong Tian, Beidi Chen, Song Han, Mike Lewis
+- [09/11/2023] Vahan presents: [YaRN: Efficient Context Window Extension of Large Language Models](https://arxiv.org/pdf/2309.00071v1.pdf) by Bowen Peng, Jeffrey Quesnelle, Honglu Fan, Enrico Shippole

 FOR IN-PERSON SESSIONS: For those who want to join in person.
 Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan IN MEETING ROOM 4 IN THE BASEMENT.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.